Azure-Samples/active-directory-dotnet-webapi-manual-jwt-validation/README.md

 ![Build badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/18/badge)

+> There's a newer version of this sample!
+Check it out: https://github.com/azure-samples/ms-identity-aspnetcore-webapp-tutorial
+>
+> This newer sample takes advantage of the Microsoft identity platform (formerly Azure AD v2.0).
+>
+> While still in public preview, every component is supported in production environments.

 ## About this sample

 This sample demonstrates how to manually process a JWT access token in a web API using the JSON Web Token Handler For the Microsoft .Net Framework 4.5.
 This sample is equivalent to the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample, except that, in the ``TodoListService``, instead of using OWIN middleware to process the token, the token is processed manually in application code.
 The client, which demonstrates how to acquire a token for this protected API, is unchanged from the [NativeClient-DotNet](https://github.com/Azure-Samples/active-directory-dotnet-native-desktop) sample.